tavaresrodrigo/settingLimitsToContainers/README.md

 # Are you setting Limits to your Linux Containers?

-There is a known expression in my country; “Brazilians has no limits”, which is used to illustrate the curious and creative ways we use to solve problems in face of limitations.
+There is a known expression in my country; “Brazilians has no limits”, which is used to illustrate the curious and creative ways we use to solve problems in face of limitations, there is even a word to describe that, [Gambiarra](https://www.urbandictionary.com/define.php?term=Gambiarra).
 We will see in this article that when it comes to Linux containers, it’s actually important to set resource limits.

-By default there is no any mechanisms avoiding your containers to consume all the memory available in your host, if a process is allowed to allocate unlimited resources in your container, your cluster can quickly run out of Memory and CPU, disrupting your deployment thereby starving legitimate applications.
+By default there is no any mechanisms avoiding your containers to consume the all the memory available in your host, if a process is allowed to consume unlimited resources in your container, your cluster can quickly run out of Memory and CPU, disrupting your deployment thereby starving legitimate applications.

 ### In this article I will show you: